Humanities Concentration

 Units

-All SUA students participate in a capstone research project over the last block and semester of their senior year.
+All SUA students participate in a Capstone research project during their senior (fourth) year, consisting of three courses.
+Capstone 390 is usually taken in the fall semester, Capstone 400 during the winter block, and Capstone 450 during the spring semester.
 This research project is intended to be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
-Each student works with a faculty mentor to propose, develop, and carry out a research project.
-Students meet regularly with their capstone mentor for support and feedback.
+Each student works with a faculty mentor to develop and carry out a research project related to their chosen Concentration.
+Students meet regularly with their Capstone mentor for support and feedback.
+All Capstone work must meet the criteria set in the Undergraduate Capstone Policy as well as standards set by the individual Concentration.

 Units

-Senior standing.
-CAPSTONE 390.
-Instructor Consent Required.
+Prerequisites: Senior standing.
 This course cannot be taken on a P/NP basis.

-Continues Capstone I. All SUA students will participate in a capstone research project over the last block and semester of their senior year.
-This research project will be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
-Each student will work with a faculty mentor to propose, develop and carry out a research project.
-Students will meet regularly with their capstone mentor for support and feedback.
+All SUA students participate in a Capstone research project during their senior (fourth) year, consisting of three courses.
+Capstone 390 is usually taken in the fall semester, Capstone 400 during the winter block, and Capstone 450 during the spring semester.
+This research project is intended to be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
+Each student works with a faculty mentor to develop and carry out a research project related to their chosen Concentration.
+Students meet regularly with their Capstone mentor for support and feedback.
+All Capstone work must meet the criteria set in the Undergraduate Capstone Policy as well as standards set by the individual Concentration.

 Units

-Senior Standing or CAPSTONE 390.
-Instructor consent required.
+CAPSTONE 390.
 This course cannot be taken on a P/NP basis.